Upcoming events

 Maarten Manse – Recasting the Terms of Empire: Indigenous Translators and Scribes in the VOC Archives, and how they mediated the legal vocabulary through Treaty Making in Southeast Asia.Byapti Sur – Local Lives, Global Stories: Studying the VOC Factories in Bengal, 1600-1800.

-Rivindu de Zoysa – Carel de Mirande: A Microhistory of the Service of an Administrative Official in Dutch Ceylon.
+Rivindu de Zoysa – Carel de Mirando: A Microhistory of the Service of an Administrative Official in Dutch Ceylon.

 Ann Heylen – Women in the VOC Archive: Patriarchy and Presence in Dutch Formosa.

-Rosalie Oudshoorn – The Influence of Women on Succession.Guido van Meersbergen – Tracing Diplomatic Intermediaries in the VOC archives.
+Rosalie Oudshoorn – Succession, adoption, and power: Ranis in Malabar during the Dutch period.Guido van Meersbergen – Tracing Diplomatic Intermediaries in the VOC archives.

 Zhonghua Du – Planting Addictions: Opium Trade and the Colonial Expansion of the VOC in Asia.